6.1 - Reporting the Bilan Carbone®

 3. Training certificates:

-1. Training certificate for decision-makers of the member of management responsible for the approach and of the focal points of each department participating in the implementation of the transition plan.
+1. Training certificate for deciders of the member of management responsible for the approach and of the focal points of each department participating in the implementation of the transition plan.

-2. Certificate of training in the Bilan Carbone® method for the coordinator, operational officers and any external supports;
+2. Certificate of training in the Bilan Carbone® method for the Coordinator, operational officers and any external support;

-4. Proof of assessment renewal (For example the tracking number of the last assessment on the Software or theSpreadsheet export dated of the last assessment or evaluation report of the last assessment, ...);
+4. Proof of reassessment of the assessment (For example the tracking number of the last assessment on the Software or theSpreadsheet export dated to the last assessment or evaluation report of the last assessment, ...);

-5. Proof of reflection on risks concerning the organisation:
+5. Evidence of consideration of risks concerning the organisation:

-1. Analysis of risks and of the effects these risks may have on the entire value chain.
+1. Analysis of risks and the effects these risks may have on the entire value chain.

 2. Proof of external support for carrying out the analysis, where applicable;